windelath/mockup-chat-youtube/README.md

 - We've tried to make it as close to the real UI as possible

 > For mockups, theming, and front-end styling only.

 ---

+### 💡 Inspiration

+This project is inspired by [Septapus Chat v2](https://chatv2.septapus.com) — a web tool designed to generate mock images of YouTube chat for use in video production.

+This implementation extends the idea into a **dynamic DOM-based simulator** that lets you interactively preview chat behavior, test animations, and even prototype chat-related interfaces directly in-browser.

+---